-Comments Received in Support: Administration Comment: General The houses in Brookman/Moir were designed and built in a different era and many aspects are not fit-for-purpose for modern living, especially when the needs of a family residence are considered with many people working from home.
-The need for redevelopment that responds to both the changing needs of modern living requirements and the unique heritage of the site is reflected in the Brookman and Moir Heritage Area Guidelines.
-Note that the existing property has never been compliant with R25 development standards which were established after the Brookman/Moir properties were built.
-Multiple developments have been approved that do not meet the deemed-to-comply standards within this precinct.
-The current proposed development is not unusual or excessive in the proposed additional impact on the neighbour.
-It is acknowledged that the existing dwellings pre-date the establishment of the R Codes.
+Comments Received in Support: Administration Comment: General The houses in Brookman/Moir were designed and be and many aspects are not fit-for-purpose for modern when the needs of a family residence are considere working from home. n living, especially The need for redevelopment that responds to both the changing needs of modern living requirements and the unique heritage of the site is reflected in the Brookman and Moir Heritage Area Guidelines.
+Note that the existing property has never been completed development standards which were established after properties were built.
+Multiple developments have been do not meet the deemed-to-comply standards within current proposed development is not unusual or exception of the neighbour. er the Brookman/Moir een approved that this precinct.
+The It is acknowledged that the existing dwellings pre-date the establishment of the R Codes.
 The Deemed-to-Comply standards represent one of two pathways to assessing and determining a planning application; the other being Design Principles.
 Where a development does not satisfy the Deemed-to-Comply standards, it is required to satisfy the Design Principle.
 The amended proposal is considered to satisfy the Design Principles of the R Codes because the development has been designed to reduce the extent of overshadowing onto the adjoining property and the presentation of bulk.
-Street Setback Support the proposed nil setback for the garage/gym to Wellman Street due to it acting as a service lane for commercial properties.
-Consider the proposed setback would not negatively impact the amenity of Wellman Street.
+Street Setback Support the proposed nil setback for the garage/gym to to it acting as a service lane for commercial properties.
+C proposed setback would not negatively impact the amen Street.
+Consider the Noted.
+Heritage Guidelines Consider that the proposal doesn't impact heritage value.
+Brookman/Moir precinct. value of the Noted.
+Support reinstatement of chimney to the original dw elling.
 Noted.
-Heritage Guidelines Consider that the proposal doesn't impact heritage value of the Brookman/Moir precinct.
-Noted.
-Support reinstatement of chimney to the original dwelling.
-Noted.
 This was also supported by the Design Review Panel Member.
-Express support for the respect shown to the original heritage dwelling.
+Express support for the respect shown to the original Design al heritage dwelling.
 Noted.
-Design Express support for two-storey development within the precinct, especially on properties adjoining Wellman Street.
-Two storey development is permitted under the Brookman and Moir Street Heritage Area Guidelines.
-1
+Express support for two-storey development within especially on properties adjoining Wellman Street. the precinct, Two storey development is permitted under the Brookman and Moir Street Heritage Area Guidelines.